Overview

 The Nature Fund has been established by the Victorian Government to support high impact projects that deliver on the goals of Protecting Victoria’s Environment – Biodiversity 2037 (Biodiversity 2037), the Government’s plan to stop the decline of native plants and animals and improve the state’s natural environment.

-The Nature Fund encourages collaboration and partnerships between government, business, philanthropy and the community to deliver high impact projects that contribute to improving Victoria’s biodiversity.
+The Nature Fund is an innovative program that recognises the important role of the private sector and broader community in tackling the challenge of biodiversity decline in Victoria.
+It encourages collaboration and partnerships between government, business, philanthropy and the community to deliver high impact projects that contribute to improving Victoria’s biodiversity.

 Royal and Yellow-billed Spoonbills, Bunyip Swamp East